Safe savings - for small organisations

 Do we need a formal constitution?

 If you don’t have one, a sample constitution is available on request.
-It shuuld be completed by the office holders to verify the organisation’s existence.
+It should be completed by the office holders to verify the organisation’s existence.

 What interest or dividend is paid?

-We pay a yearly dividend on your account.
-The dividend rate is determined by the Board of Directors and ratified by the members in Annual General Meeting (AGM) in December.
+We pay a yearly dividend on your account although the rate of dividend is not guaranteed.
+The final dividend paid may vary and it is possible that no dividend is paid at all.
+The dividend rate is proposed by the Board of Directors and voted on by the members at the Annual General Meeting (AGM).

-Any dividend due will be paid to the account on the first working day after the AGM and will be based on the balances held in the account since throughout the year to 30 September.
+Any dividend due will be paid to the account on the first working day after the AGM.
+Dividend is based on the balances held in the account throughout the year to 30 September prior to the AGM.

 What happens if money is paid into my account by mistake?